starship/starship/docs/fr-FR/config/README.md

 ## CMake

-Le module `cmake` affiche la version actuellement installée de [CMake](https://cmake.org/).
-Par défaut le module sera activé si au moins l'une des conditions suivantes est remplie:
+The `cmake` module shows the currently installed version of [CMake](https://cmake.org/).
+By default the module will be activated if any of the following conditions are met:

 - Le répertoire actuel contient un fichier `CMakeLists.txt`
 - Le répertoire actuel contient un fichier ` CMakeCache.txt`